redhat-developer/service-binding-operator/examples/knative_postgresql_customvar/README.md

 In this example there are 2 roles:

-* Cluster Admin - Installs the operators to the cluster
+* Cluster Admin - Installs the operators and Serverless plugin to the OpenShift cluster
 * Application Developer - Imports a Node.js application, creates a DB instance, creates a request to bind the application and DB (to connect the DB and the application).

 ### Cluster Admin